igzero/xiaomigateway/README.md

 - XiaomiGateway FM Radio.
   Support: Turn on/off, sound control (including MUTE), next station, previous station, flexible setting of stations, including favorites from "MiHome", select stations from the list.
+  Simply add your various audio streams in M3U8 format, without using any tricks with MiHome

 To enable "xiaomigateway" in your installation, the following instruction must be followed: